vtex/faststore/docs/blog/2021-09-01-faststore.md

 - **Remove `gatsby-config.js` from `theme-store`** [#888](https://github.com/vtex/faststore/pull/888):
 To use different styling systems on different stores, we have removed `gatsby-config` from theme-store, virtually making it a plugin.

-- **Upgrade Storybook version** [#905](https://github.com/vtex/faststore/pull/905): Upgrades are always welcoming, mainly when we are talking about bugs!
-To fix bugs in some storybook versions we have ipgrade the package version.
+- **Upgrade Storybook version** [#905](https://github.com/vtex/faststore/pull/905): Upgrades are always welcome, especially when we are talking about bugs!
+To fix bugs in some storybook versions we have to upgrade the package version.

 That's all, folks, for our Release Notes.
 It should be a cakewalk to keep up the good work!